veroca88/AmplifyNextGraphQL-exampleApp/README.md

 # TO-DO APP!

 ⌛ For those who always are doing different task this app can help you!!
 A lot...
-Or if you want understand 🔍 how you can interact using Node.js and MongoDB check the code!!
+Or if you want understand 🔍 how you can interact (Create, Read, Update, Delete) using Node.js and MongoDB check the code!!
+--- Still in construction!

 ## 🔧 To install